NxPKG/khulnasoft-docs/content/r2/buckets/public-buckets.md

 Public buckets can be set up in either one of two ways:

 - Expose your bucket as a custom domain under your control.
-- Expose your bucket as a Cloudflare-managed subdomain under `https://r2.dev`.
+- Expose your bucket as a Khulnasoft-managed subdomain under `https://r2.dev`.

 To configure WAF custom rules, caching, access controls, or bot management for your bucket, you must do so through a custom domain.
 Using a custom domain does not require enabling `r2.dev`.